92jackson/fivem-kid-friendly-mod/README.md

 #### **Q1:** Can I run this mod locally without running a server?

-**A1:** While it is possible to run scripts locally without a server environment, it's not recommended.
+**A1:** While it is possible to run scripts in FiveM without a server environment, it's not recommended.
 Check out the following guides to get a local server set up on your PC (accessible by computers on your local network):

 * Local server with split-screen/dual screen support:
     - [YouTube - video guide](https://youtu.be/BvIIO0J50Zk)